 "Get the hell off my suit Kai!"
 Hayato bellowed, his anger finally out and about.

-"Alright, alright, I'm gone."
-Hayato said, as he jumped off the Guncannon's open palm and onto the nearby zipline, which lowered him toward the floor.
+"Very well, I'm gone."
+Kai said, as he jumped off the Guncannon's open palm and onto the nearby zipline, which lowered him toward the floor.
 "But it still wouldn't kill you to go out and have a good time yourself!" he called out, before moving to the nearest turbolift.

 "I want to go back to the ship."
 Amuro whined as he strode down the overly active streets with Fraw leading him on.
 "Is that too much to ask for?"